 Each of these primary light sources has its own unique spectrum of light.
 Think of it like a painter’s palette: When mixed together, these “additive primaries” each contribute their unique spectrum to the total mix of light that creates the full spectrum output.
 The color gamut that can be created is a direct result of each of the contributing primary light sources.

 Designers—especially those who focus on high-end, hospitality and luxury spaces—love and rely on the flexibility of dynamic, tunable color.
 Whether they’re lighting products on shelves, desks in workspaces, fine works of art, or people themselves, they can dial in the light so everything looks its absolute best.

 Ketra's High Def Palette uses a four-channel tunable LED system composed of red, green, blue, and white LEDs.
 Our four channel system produces the widest spectrum available, from 1,400K to 10,000K, enabling us to range from "warm candlelight glow” to “cool arctic sky.”

 Proprietary color mixing and driver technology enable us to generate very high quality white light with a high degree of precision -- a color rendering index (CRI) and R9 greater than 90 can be achieved at any point from 2,700K to 5,000K.
 The result is our Dynamic Spectrum: a full color gamut of tunability that can achieve excellent color rendering and quality white light from a single source.

 Ketra’s High Def palette enables users to customize a space for each occupant and task and adapt that space as needs evolve.
 If the space is repurposed in the future, the lighting can again be tailored to the new needs of the space and occupants.

 Beyond its unprecedented range of color temperatures, Ketra has developed an advanced calibration system that maintains a precise color output.
-Ketra Color Lock, our proprietary closed loop feedback system, features optical and thermal control mechanisms that constantly monitor light output, and automatically adjust to maintain consistent color over its lifetime.
+Ketra's Color Lock preservation system features optical and thermal control mechanisms that constantly monitor light output, and automatically adjust to maintain consistent color over its lifetime.

 To learn more about Ketra’s award-winning lighting solutions, contact a specialist today.